Kambaa/code-server-with-java-and-node/README.md

 In the future, there will be companies that will hire developers, and tell them to enter a web address for devs to do their work on sandboxed enviroment, instructs them to open / create specific files, write code on them and test them or run given test.
 This could be the 'nirvana' of remote development.

-Below is original content from cloned readme.
+Below are original content from cloned readme.
 Left them because it could be useful.

 Access the webui at `http://<your-ip>:8443`.
 For github integration, drop your ssh key in to `/config/.ssh`.